 This month marks our 26th year of publishing Vitality, and our commitment to uncovering nature’s healing power is as strong now as when we launched in 1989.
 With the abysmal track record of Western medicine in healing chronic disease, it becomes ever more important that we continue to arm ourselves with the best information available on natural approaches to self health care.
 Thank you for joining us on the journey.

 It’s Pumpkin Season!

-By the way, if you’re smacking your lips over that Pumpkin Soup photo on our cover, here’s the recipe, which was featured in the Pay Young article, ‘Veggie Thanksgiving‘, originally published in October 2008.
-Adapted from the Apple a Day Cookbook by Janet Reeves (Ragweed Press; PEI)
+By the way, if you’re smacking your lips over that Pumpkin Soup photo on our cover, here’s the recipe.
+It is adapted from the Apple a Day Cookbook by Janet Reeves (Ragweed Press; PEI)

 Creamy Apple and Pumpkin Soup (Serves 4)

 - 1 Tbsp brown sugar (or coconut sugar)

 - 1 large apple, cored and chopped

 - 2 cups vegetable broth